-Some years ago, my colleague Rebekah Lambert and I put on a short course called ‘Self-care for the Self-Employed’ because of an aching, overwhelming need that we saw.
+Some years ago, my colleague Rebekah Lambert of the Freelance Jungle and I put on a short course called ‘Self-care for the Self-Employed’ because of an aching, overwhelming need that we saw.
 We had a hugely enthusiastic response and, perhaps predictably, many last minute drop-outs by people who were too overwhelmed to take three hours to attend.

 The realities of self-employment for the majority of self-employed Australians are vastly different from the glossy magazines filled with white men at tech startups looking louche cool with the assurance of investors’ money and, conversely, the aspirational women entrepreneurs looking boho chic: thin, gorgeous, white, and wealthy.

 The self-employed people I know and work with have little in common with this entrepreneur propaganda.
 They are working long hours, taking the laptop from desk to dining table to lounge, they talk to their cats or accost the local café owner, and juggle a lot with little support.